The Naval Academy hosts a number of activities that involve STEM. They include:

 - 91% said the program made them more confident in their ability to succeed in STEM

-The STEM Office hosts several STEM events just for middle-school age girls throughout the year.
+The STEM Center hosts several STEM events just for middle-school age girls throughout the year.

 Girls-Only Summer Camp

 A program developed by female engineering faculty at USNA to encourage Middle School girls to consider engineering as a career.
 The week-long summer day camp includes design challenges and competition, team building, hands-on activities, tours of labs and research areas, and networking with professional female engineers.
-The theme for Summer 2014 was "Design Like Da Vinci".
+The Summer 2015 theme is "Latitude with Attitude".